 This large, open space, which opened in 2008 and is tucked away down a side street behind Kingsland High Street, provides a fine home for a wide range of experimental music – including free improv – that exists well outside the mainstream.
-Operating as a relaxed, light and airy café during the day and a live music space in the evenings – pretty much seven days a week – it's supported by leftfield music mag The Wire, which also programmes many of the events.
-There's a strong emphasis on the more out-there of underground Japanese artists, but you can expect to encounter everything from Norwegian improv/free jazz/psych-rock power trio Bushmen's Revenge to a talk by minimalist composer Terry Riley.
+Operating as a relaxed, light and airy café during the day and a live music space in the evenings – pretty much seven days a week – Oto puts a strong emphasis on the more out-there of underground artists.
+Expect to encounter everything from Norwegian improv/free jazz/psych-rock power trio Bushmen's Revenge to a talk by minimalist composer Terry Riley.

 Pick a dateto

 A headline show by the Mauritanian singer, who draws on the griot tradition and Tinariwen-style desert rock, and her three-piece band.African music Thu April 9th 2015 - Thu April 9th 2015Read more18-22 Ashwin St London London E8 3DL

 An outstanding folk guitarist, Chapman debuted with 1968’s powerful ‘Rainmaker’ album and is still going strong as a ‘Fully Qualified Survivor’ (another of his album titles).
 His smoky vocals are accompanied by some of the finest, blues-drenched acoustic...Sat April 11th 2015 - Sat April 11th 2015Read more18-22 Ashwin St London London E8 3DL